meshery/meshery/docs/pages/project/contributing/contributing-sever-events.md

       example actions: **"remove_from_organization", "add_to_organization"**.

 - `WithSeverity`: it takes [EventSeverity](https://github.com/meshery/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L75) (underlying type is string), to specify severity of the event to bring user's attention to the event accordingly.

+*Note: In certain conditions you must add some fields with specific  keys:*
+- If the severity is "Error", include a field in Metadata using the key `err` with the corresponding error value.
+- When you want to add a link to meshery docs, include a field in Metadata using the key `doc` with the corresponding link value.

 - `WithDescription` : The string argument provides a detailed, descriptive message that depicts the specific operation or action being executed on the server.
 - `WithMetadata`: it takes a Map `map[string]interface{}` data structure containing any supplementary information that the developer/contributor deems essential for the user to be informed about.
 - `Build` : returns the [Event](https://github.com/meshery/meshkit/blob/ea3c60907a1cd1902902a4113206579992772083/models/events/events.go#L37) instance constructed upon the previously described functions and prepares it for publication through the [Broadcast](https://github.com/meshery/meshery/blob/1b5d78ed34648e0a91df8c2273026b930f748fbc/server/models/event_broadcast.go#L14), which is responsible for disseminating events.